scala/scala3/docs/blog/_posts/2019-03-04-13th-dotty-milestone-release.md

 This release serves as a technology preview that demonstrates new language features and the compiler supporting them.

-Dotty is the project name for technologies that are considered for inclusion in Scala 3.
+Dotty is the project name for technologies that are being considered for inclusion in Scala 3.
 Scala has pioneered the fusion of object-oriented and functional programming in a typed setting.
 Scala 3 will be a big step towards realising the full potential of these ideas.
 Its main objectives are to

 - become more opinionated by promoting programming idioms we found to work well,
 - simplify where possible,
 - eliminate inconsistencies and surprising behaviours,
-- build on strong foundations to ensure the design hangs well together,
+- build on strong foundations to ensure the design hangs together well,
 - consolidate language constructs to improve the language’s consistency, safety, ergonomics, and performance.